wp-plugins/robo-gallery/readme.txt

 = How to change font size of the gallery image description text? =

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change size of the text

+= How many menu buttons styles do you have in gallery menu ? =

+Gallery menu have multiply configuration options.
+Some of the options changing color of the buttons, some of them changing style of the buttons, which makes buttons for example 3d or with rounded corners

 = Is it possible to change transparency of the hover shutter? =